Integralist/integralist.co.uk/content/posts/datadog-metric-searcher.md

 OK, so earlier I mentioned that we were able to utilize the script output to help us identify places where we might be able to switch from a TIMER and/or HISTOGRAM metric to a DISTRIBUTION metric.

-The following information is prefixed with the caution that I'm not a data expert and so I might not be explaining things quite as 'correctly' as maybe someone from Datadog.
-Hopefully it's still useful to you though.

 ### Metric Types

 Overall there are five distinct metric 'types' to be aware of ([docs](https://docs.datadoghq.com/developers/metrics/types/?tab=histogram#metric-types)).